DDS' attacks on Atenews raises defense on press freedom | Davao Today

 The National Union of Journalists of the Philippines also called out the attack against the campus press because of the coverage of Duterte’s arrest and trial.

-“NUJP recognizes that emotions are high during this tense time, but we also point out the disconnect between calling for respect for the rights of one person while directing threats at others, at the expense of their rights,” the group said (davaotoday.com)
+“NUJP recognizes that emotions are high during this tense time, but we also point out the disconnect between calling for respect for the rights of one person while directing threats at others, at the expense of their rights,” the group said. (davaotoday.com)ateneo de davao university, Atenews, davao city, duterte